 Make your texture visible and change the Blending Mode to Screen.

 In this way, we can create a dust texture from scratch using a scanner, craft paper, and Adobe Photoshop.
+You can easily create and add scratches in Photoshop using the same techniques!

 The Best Dust Textures & Actions From Envato Elements